6 Unique Homes Built Just for Spite

 To prevent people from using the alley next to his house, an irritable resident filled the space with this seven-foot-wide abode in Alexandria, Virginia.

 What if you and your brother had inherited a big plot of land—and he built a huge house on it while you were away serving in the military?
 That’s exactly what happened in Boston in 1874.
 Left with only a sliver of property, the resourceful soldier constructed a small wooden house abutting his brother’s, blocking the sunlight and destroying his sibling’s view.
-Think this was a strange place to build a home?
-The setting of this spite home doesn’t even compare to these 15 homes built in seriously odd locations.

 I want candy…stripes?